wisp-lang/wisp/README.md

 The 'if' expression will evaluate to the first expression after the condition for a true condition, otherwise second.

-The first element can be an anonymous function.
+The first element in an expression can be an anonymous function.

     ((function (x y) (+ x y)) 1 2)